Three historic trails lead to Santa Fe, New Mexico.

-Getting to the trailhead requires driving through a few miles of well-fenced tribal land after registering at a Cochiti-staffed ranger station.
+Cochiti Pueblo and the Bureau of Land Management have “concurrent jurisdiction” over Kasha-Katuwe (white cliffs).
+Getting to the trailhead requires driving through a few miles of well-fenced tribal land after registering at a pueblo-staffed ranger station.

 Along the way I found petroglyphs carved into the side of a cliff.
-Most prominent was a wavy-bodied figure of a snake, approximately five-feet long.
+Most prominent was the wavy-bodied figure of a snake, approximately five feet long.

-Archaeologists have found evidence of human habitation in the area from four-thousand years ago.
-When Coronado, the Spanish conquistador, barged through in 1540, the Cochiti Pueblo was well established.
+Archaeologists have found evidence of human habitation in the area from four thousand years ago.
+When Coronado, the Spanish conquistador, barged through in 1540, Cochiti Pueblo was well established.
 Today’s puebloans are its descendants.

 The tapered formations vary in height up to nine stories high.
 They look like giant traffic cones or the points of sharpened pencils.